0xfima/Cryptower/README.md

 # Cryptower

 А game that allows you to simulate price fluctuations, traders’ behavior and formation of price patterns.
-An infinite number of players can participate in the Cryptower game and anyone can enter or exit the game at any time.</br>
+An infinite number of players can participate in the Cryptower game and anyone can enter or exit the game at any time.

 ### Description